Fluid-Dynamics-Group/distribute/docs/src/head_node_setup.md

 # Head Node Setup

+First, ensure you have completed the common setup from the [admin setup](./admin_setup.md)

-the ip address of the compute node is important: it is the IP that all users will use to send jobs to the cluster.
+The ip address of the head node is important: it is the IP that all users will use to send jobs to the cluster.
 Ensure this is documented somewhere.

 ## As the `distribute` user created earlier